 Sargent Art Installation

-by Simone Migliori
+By Simone Migliori

-Kumar was exercising his creativity in the Movement & Applied Imaging Lab, where he and his team use force plates and 3D capture imaging to detect joint problems and develop treatments for people suffering from joint pain.
+Kumar was exercising his creativity in the Movement & Applied Imaging Lab, where he and his team use force plates and 3D capture imaging to detect problems and develop treatments for people suffering from joint pain.

-The colorful bars Kumar used to craft the lab’s initials, along with various nuts, bolts and strings of copper wire, were scraps leftover from the lab’s construction in February.
+The colorful bars Kumar used to craft the lab’s initials, along with various nuts, bolts and strings of copper wire, were scraps leftover from the construction of the lab in February.
 The interesting shapes and colors of the pieces saved them from landing in the recycling bin once the lab began conducting research.
 Though his artwork remained for a few days, Kumar wondered if there wasn’t something more interesting to be done with the materials.

 With an inkling in mind, Kumar approached the College of Fine Arts’ sculpture department in August with his proposition.